In the Effects & Presets panel, select the search box and type Camera-Shake Deblur.

 This effect works with 8-bpc, 16-bpc, and 32-bpc color.

-Descriptions of the Camera Lens Blur effect’s properties also apply to the camera layer’s Camera Options properties group with the same (or similar) names.
+Descriptions of the Camera Lens Blur effect’s properties also apply to the camera layer’s Camera Options properties group, which has the same (or similar) names.

 Iris Properties